 Further, there is a risk that, despite the Group's belief that it conducts an accurate assessment of borrower credit quality, borrowers are unable to meet their commitments as they fall due as a result of borrower specific circumstances, macro-economic factors or other external factors.
-These include a deterioration in the macroeconomic outlook in the Group's key markets, particularly in the UK, reflecting risks associated with Russia's invasion of Ukraine, the Israel-Hamas conflict, elevated inflation, supply chain disruption, and expectation of interest rate changes.
+These include a deterioration in the macroeconomic outlook in the Group's key markets, particularly in the UK, reflecting risks associated with Russia's invasion of Ukraine, the Israel-Hamas conflict, elevated inflation, supply chain disruption, impacts from trade tariffs should they be imposed and expectation of interest rate changes.
 The failure of borrowers to meet their commitments as they fall due may result in higher impairment loss allowances or a negative impact on fair value in the Group's lending portfolio.
 A deterioration in borrower credit quality and the consequent increase in impairments could have a material adverse effect on the Group's business, results of operations, financial condition and/or prospects.

 The Group's primary markets are Ireland and the UK.
-As at 30 June 2024, based primarily on the geographic location of the business unit where the asset is booked, 73 per cent. of the Group's loans and advances to customers were in Ireland, 26 per cent. in the UK and 1 per cent. in other jurisdictions.
-As at 30 June 2024, residential mortgages represented 59 per cent. of total drawn loans and advances to customers.
+As at 31 December 2024, based primarily on the geographic location of the business unit where the asset is booked, 74 per cent. of the Group's loans and advances to customers were in Ireland, 25 per cent. in the UK and 1 per cent. in other jurisdictions.
+As at 31 December 2024, residential mortgages represented 61 per cent. of total drawn loans and advances to customers.
 Residential mortgage exposures originated and managed in Ireland and the UK represent a material concentration of credit risk.